aazaff/startLearn.R/README.md

 	> 2 * 5 # comments can be placed after a statement.
 Whatever is in front of the # WILL execute.

+## The Second Rule of R-Club
+"The computer is always right."

+As beginners, you will often encounter errors.
+It is easy to become frustrated when the computer does not do what you want.
+However, remember that the computer "'tis naught but clockwork" and can only do what you tell it to do.
+If you are getting an error, it is almost certainly **your** fault.
+Don't despair and don't get mad.
+Take a deep breath, think about what you are trying to do, and try again.

 ## Mathematical Operations
 If you have ever used a scientific or graphing calculator, then you already intuitively know all the basics of doing arithmetic in R. Yay, you've learned about 20% of R without doing anything!
 But, let's just start with a quick review anyway.